Meet Our Staff

 Andrea McCants has been in charge of the Finances of Congressional Cemetery since July 2012, coming in once a week to handle the books.
 She enjoys running, the occasional glass of wine and spending time with her new granddaughter.
 Andrea and her husband live in Baltimore, MD.

-Quentin Datcher is our Gatechecker.
+Quentin Datcher is our Visitor Services Associate.